 Likewise, the officer’s two stints under early-intervention monitoring, for a series of citizen complaints and uses of force in 2017 and 2018, did not lead to improvement.
 In both cases, supervisors required to spot-check Mayberry’s behavior dropped the ball, leaving the case files open and languishing after brief periods of intervention.

 The same monitoring also failed to rein in Sgt.
 Stephen Kue, the notorious officer who made headlines last fall for amassing 85 citizen complaints.
-He was monitored nine times, sometimes concurrently, only to receive more complaints and get caught lying.
+His record reflects he was monitored nine times, sometimes concurrently, only to receive more complaints and get caught lying.
 In at least one case, the very supervisor responsible for checking on him was accused in the same citizen complaint that triggered the review.
 That supervisor, Sgt.
 Willie Duncan, wrote he was ultimately only watching Kue to adhere to department policy, defending him as a “proactive officer” in a unit subject to “retaliatory” complaints.

 Monitoring did, however, yield results in one case.
-Former officer Bradley Clark, a burglary task force member convicted of breaking and entering in 2019, was charged after a random review of his body camera footage.
+Former officer Bradley Clark, a burglary task force member convicted of breaking and entering in 2019, was criminally charged after a random review of his body camera footage.
 The scrutiny, however, did not come until 15 years into his career, after he’d amassed 50 citizen complaints, received no discipline for several misconduct incidents, and twice avoided monitoring.

 Supervisors overwhelmingly decline to take a closer look at their subordinates when prompted, our review of the ten officers indicates.
 Though the majority triggered early-intervention alerts before they were criminally charged, only Mayberry’s record reflected monitoring.